Change from TN Visa to Green Card | Steps & Processing Timeline

 You cannot speed up the priority date waiting time, but you can expedite your I-140 processing time from the usual six months to just 15 calendar days with the optional service called premium processing, which costs an extra fee.
 However, this is not available for the EB-1C or the National Interest Waiver.

-To get around this rule, you will need to change your TN status to that of a different nonimmigrant visa that has dual intent.
+Now, if a non-immigrant visa has dual intent, it simply means that you can apply for lawful permanent residence without jeopardizing your non-immigrant status.
+To get around this rule, you will need to change your TN status to that of a different non-immigrant visa that has dual intent.
 Here are some common alternatives:

-The H-1B is the most popular nonimmigrant work visa available due to its many benefits and its inclusivity.
-As long as you have a bachelor’s degree and a U.S. job that requires that degree, then you are eligible to receive this six-year visa.
-It allows the holder to work for any U.S. employer and even allows for holders to work for multiple employers simultaneously.
-You can also easily transfer H-1B status from one employer to the other.
+The H-1B is the most popular non-immigrant work visa available due to its many benefits and its inclusivity.
+This six-year visa requires a bachelor’s degree and a U.S. job that requires that degree.
+It allows the holder to work for any U.S. employer and allows holders to work for multiple employers simultaneously.
+You can also transfer H-1B status from one employer to another.

 Learn about the difference between TN visa vs H-1B visa.

 However, there is a catch.
-The H-1B gets so many petitions each year, the USCIS has imposed an annual cap of just 80,000 visas.
-To determine which petitions go onto processing, the Service holds a lottery in which petitions are randomly selected by a computer.
-Because so many people petition, the chances of being selected can often be relatively low.
+The H-1B gets so many petitions each year that the USCIS has imposed an annual cap of just 65,000 visas.
+To determine which petitions go into processing, there is a lottery in which a computer randomly selects petitions.

 Criteria to be considered a specialty H1B occupation:

-• Requires a bachelor’s degree or higher or equivalent at minimum.
+• Requires a bachelor’s degree or higher or equivalent at a minimum.

 • The required degree for the H-1B job is considered typical in the industry.